 Visit the garden-fresh Summer Recipes collection for great meal ideas using fresh, seasonal ingredients.

-In July, summer bugs are at their best (or worst, as the case may be).
-Get help on our pests and problems page.
+- In July, summer bugs are at their best (or worst, as the case may be).
+Find help in our library of pests and diseases.

 Warm weather allows us to get outside and complete some annual household duties.